-Council has the continued provision of professional lifeguard services for Manly Ocean Beach in partnership with Local Surf Life Saving Clubs.
-There were nil drownings reported for the 2013-2014 year, with 285 rescues and 20,690 preventable actions recorded for the period.
-The Manly Swim Centre annual attendance figures showed 269,322 visits for 2013-2014 year.
-The upgrade and redevelopment of this facility was approved in December 2013 with Council plans to redevelop the site with additional parking and new community swimming facilities via an interest free loans subsidy from the State Government's Local Infrastructure Renewal Scheme.

-There has been continued development and promotion of healthy living programs and initiatives, by committees and local partnerships such as the Manly Club for Seniors, Seniors Week, and Local Health District Healthy Lifestyle Programs.
-Healthy Lifestyles have been part of community development programs that focus on physical, mental and sexual health, with assistance for community organisations to support and promote being important.
+Council continues to provide professional lifeguard services for Manly Ocean Beach in partnership with Local Surf Life Saving Clubs.
+There were nil drownings reported for the 2014-2015 year, with 486 rescues and 24,064 preventative actions recorded for the period.
+The Manly Swim Centre annual attendance figures showed 246,490 visits for 2014-2015 year.
+The upgrade and redevelopment of this facility approved in December 2013 by the Joint Regional Planning Panel is progressing to provide additional parking and new community swimming facilities.
+The completion date of the redevelopment is scheduled for mid-2016.
+There was continued development and promotion of healthy living programs and initiatives, by committees and local partnerships such as the Manly Club for Seniors, the annual Seniors Week program, and Local Health District Healthy Lifestyle programs.

 Council continued to provide an annual operating subsidy to the Manly Community Centre and the Manly Women's Shelter, as well as a number of smaller grants to local not for profit community organisations to undertake community development / welfare programs and services, and cultural activities.
-Many of these programs and services target those most in need in the local area and support individual and community well being.
+Many of these programs and services target those most in need in the local area and support individual and community well-being.

-Works have progressively taken place on the implementation of Council's adopted Playground Strategy and also in sourcing grant funding, and improved neighbourhood amenities via street tree planting maintenance, works and capital improvements in sportsfields, parks and ovals throughout the area.
+Works have also progressively implemented Council's Playground Strategy via reserves and grant funding, and improved neighbourhood amenities with street tree planting maintenance, works and capital improvements in sportsfields, parks and ovals throughout the area.

 Council continued to provide community and cultural awareness programs, library services and improvements in services, technologies and communications.
-New programs, events and activities have been provided at the Manly Art Gallery and Museum with a total of 87,358 visitors and total retail income of \$56,205.
-Highlights for the year included the Manly Arts Festival, Public Arts Program, fundraising, maintaining best practice standards, Art Gallery shop management, collecting artworks, and a variety of public programs.
+New and expanded programs, including 13 self-curated and travelling exhibitions, events, activities and national touring exhibitions have been provided at the Manly Art Gallery & Museum with a total of 97,358 visitors and total retail income of \$56,205 during the year.
+Highlights include the Manly Arts Festival, Public Arts Program, fundraising, maintaining best practice standards, Art Gallery shop management, expanding the permanent collection through donations and purchases, the wide variety of public programs and the national tour of The Making of Midnight Oil exhibition.